openedx/openedx-events/docs/how-tos/using-events.rst

     }

-In case you are listening to an event in the edx-platform repo, you can directly use the django syntax since the apps.py method will not be available without the plugin.
+In case you are listening to an event in an Open edX platform repo, you can directly use the django syntax since the apps.py method will not be available without the plugin system.

 Sending events